thewizardplusplus/luamath/README.md

       - `normalized()` — return the normalized vector
       - `add(other)` — add another vector
       - `sub(other)` — subtract another vector
-      - `mul(value)` — multiply by a scalar or perform component-wise multiplication with another vector
+      - `mul(value)` — multiply by a scalar, matrix, or perform component-wise multiplication with another vector
       - `neg()` — unary minus
       - `dot(other)` — compute the dot product
       - `div(value)` — divide by a scalar or perform component-wise division by another vector